Traditional Sephardi Garments – Portugal passport

 Jewish community in Portugal recommendation for Portuguese citizenship

-It is highly important to receive a recommendation from the Jewish community in Portugal, which may be obtained by the candidate’s proof of traditional Sephardi garments in their family.
+It is highly important to receive a recommendation from the Jewish community in Portugal, which may be obtained by the candidate’s proof of traditional Sephardi clothes in their family.
 This is a crucial stage in the process of proving Portuguese citizenship eligibility.

 Sephardic Garments in the Ottoman Empire